SpeakitGo

 Understanding Project Scope

-with Sophia
+Sophia :

 Hi, Sarah.
 I have a question about the project for the new client.
 I'm a little unclear on the scope of our responsibilities.